//this is the mailchimp popup form //ShareThis code for sharing images

 Throughout time, global cultures have shifted, splintered, uprisen, and altered in myriad ways to reflect the values of their people.
 From a business perspective, how does this translate to the workplace?
 Organizational culture is a system of shared values that can shape employees’ performance, behavior, and beliefs.

 However, it’s not a stale system.
-We like how leadership author Abdi Osman Jama put it: “An organization is a living culture that can adapt to the reality as fast as possible.”
-Over time, a company and its culture can — and should — constantly learn and develop alongside its members.
+Leadership author Abdi Osman Jama puts it this way: “An organization is a living culture that can adapt to reality as fast as possible.”
+Over time, a company and its culture can—and should—constantly learn and develop alongside its members.

-One of the primary reasons that culture should evolve is to keep employees engaged in their work.
-However, the percentage of "engaged" workers — those who are highly involved, enthusiastic, and committed to their workplace — is just 35 percent, according to a 2019 Gallop study.
+One primary reason that culture should evolve is to keep employees engaged in their work.
+However, according to a 2019 Gallop study, the percentage of "engaged" workers—those who are highly involved, enthusiastic, and committed to their workplace—is just 35 percent.

 Increasingly, human resources is playing an important role in engaging employees in order to nurture company culture.
 Many executives already see the value.
 According to an article in SHRM, leaders from around the world say that enhancing employee engagement is one of their top five global business strategies.